 The dead of winter might seem like the perfect time to get an indoor garden going, but Cheng advises against purchasing tropical plants like the fiddle-leaf fig in the colder months.
 While you’ll find fiddle-leaf figs in nurseries year-round, it’s best to wait until temperatures warm up to bring one home.
 “Even five minutes in the cold could potentially kill off all of its leaves,” he warns.

 How much sunlight does a fiddle-leaf fig need?

 The most important thing when it comes to caring for a fiddle-leaf fig is to make sure it gets plenty of sunlight.
 Both Cheng and Mistafa say the plant needs bright, warm and indirect light, meaning that the rays don’t shine directly on it (if the room gets direct light throughout the day, Cheng suggests using a white curtain to diffuse it).
 A south or west exposure is ideal, says Mistafa, though it doesn’t mean your plant won’t grow if your home only has north-facing exposure.
 The key, according to Cheng, is to pick a spot near a large, unobstructed window whenever possible—this ensures your plant gets as much light as it possibly can.
 Just remember, fiddle-leaf figs thrive in indirect sunlight.

-To replicate an ideal nursery environment at home, Cheng suggests using a white curtain to diffuse direct light.
 If you have a balcony, a porch or a sunroom, you can take your plant outside in the summer (taking care to avoid moving it too often) and hang a curtain to block out harsh sunlight.
 If you decide to let your plant soak in the sun outside in the summer months, Cheng says to look out for insects that may have burrowed in the soil when it’s time to bring your fiddle-leaf fig back inside your home.